-The gooseberry is described as having a distinctive flavor all its own, and varies in color from green, yellow and white to various shades of pink, bright red and even black, depending upon the species.
+The gooseberry is thought to be native to Asia, northwestern Africa, India and Europe.
+This fruit is a member of the family Grossulariaceae, and is a relative of the blackcurrant.
+The gooseberry is described as having a distinctive flavor all its own and varies in color from green, yellow and white to various shades of pink, bright red and even black, depending upon the species.

 Besides being low in calories, the high fiber content of gooseberries gives one a sense of fullness for longer periods of time, making this an excellent fruit for weight loss.